dojo/docs/dojo/NodeList.rst

 This example prevents the form from submitting and instead uses Ajax to send the data to the form's ``action=""`` url in an unobtrusive manner.

+An event delegation API is providing in `dojox.NodeList.delegate <dojox/NodeList/delegate>`_

 ==================
 Extending NodeList